Ready to Speed Up? PHP 7.3 is Here

 So what’s a site owner or builder to do?
 While the options abound for improving site speed, updating to the latest version of PHP is a surefire way to help your site load faster.

-In fact, site users who upgrade from PHP 7.2 to 7.3 see a 10% increase in site speed, which is no small achievement.
+WP Engine customers who move from PHP 7.2 to PHP 7.3 see up to a 15% decrease in request processing time.
+This mirrors official PHP benchmarks that show PHP 7.3 is 10% faster than PHP 7.2.
 In addition to performance, PHP 7.3 also features updated SQLite support, improved PHP garbage collection performance, and a long list of other enhancements.

 Staying Up-to-Date with Security